olga-urentseva/olga-urentseva/README.md

 - Shared performance optimization techniques within the frontend department.
 - Advocated and implemented a migration from JavaScript to TypeScript, improving code quality and productivity.

-### Full-Stack Developer
-**Self-employed**
-*Oct 2019 – Present*
-- Built all the projects listed above ([Bartttender](https://bartttender.com/), [English Cards](https://english-cards.netlify.app/), and [Pritcha](https://pritcha.info/)) entirely from scratch — from idea to design, implementation, and deployment.
-- Designed frontend interfaces with React, TypeScript, and modern CSS techniques.
-- Developed robust backends with Node.js, Hono, PostgreSQL, and Drizzle ORM.
-- Set up full deployment pipelines with Docker, Docker Compose, and Docker Swarm for zero-downtime updates.
-- Continuously maintained and improved the projects to follow modern best practices.

 ## 🎓 Education and Ongoing Learning